Ssamahan/alx-zero_day/0x03-git/README.md

-this is a directory to help me learn more about git command
+this is a directory to help me learn more about git commands